 In this article, we will:

-- Define a CFD and explain what it is.
+- Define a CFD and help you understand CFD Trading.

 - Show an example of a trade, with a short tutorial.

 - Show advantages and disadvantages of this form of trading.

 - Explain how to find the best broker account, platform or software for you.